philong6297/order-book-watcher/README.md

 ## About the solution
 After some manual tests, I came up with these assumptions:
-- input files is formatted in JSON Lines, each line is either a `Order Book status` or a successful `Trade record` with corresponding information
+- input files are formatted in JSON Lines, each line is either an `Order Book status` or a successful `Trade record` with corresponding information
 - the data is well-structured, there is no need to validate them
 - based on the problem description, I can know that:
-  - the `CANCEL` cases only happens when there is no `Trade record` in between.
+  - the `CANCEL` cases only happen when there is no `Trade record` in between.
-  - by compare the previous and next `Order Book status`, with additional information from `Trade record`, I can classify the `AGGRESSIVE` order in which side.
+  - by comparing the previous and next `Order Book status`, with additional information from `Trade record`, I can classify the `AGGRESSIVE` order in which side.

 For program parallelizing task, I have observed that to classify the order, I only need the information of the previous and next `Order Book status` with `Trade record`.
 Therefore, it is reasonable to pipeline the parsing phase with classification phase:
 - Parse each line from input file